Donovan Deekman

-Donovan Demian Lucien Deekman (born 23 June 1988) is a Dutch former professional footballer who played as a striker.
+Donovan Demian Lucien Deekman (born 23 June 1988) is a Dutch retired footballer who played as a striker.

 Club career

 Born in Amsterdam, Deekman has played for Heerenveen, Lokeren, Sparta Rotterdam, Concordia Chiajna and Naft Tehran.

 He returned to Holland to play for Telstar in February 2016, only to sign with Maldivian side Club Eagles in February 2017.
+He left them for Belgian amateur side Voorwaarts Gijzel Oosterzele.